Mandiant: History

 Mandiant is the creator of OpenIOC (Open Indicators of Compromise), an extensible XML schema for the description of technical characteristics that identify threats, security hackers' methodologies, and evidence of compromise.
 In 2012, its revenues were over $100 million, up 76% from 2011.

 In February 2013, Mandiant released a report documenting evidence of cyber attacks by the People's Liberation Army, specifically Pudong-based PLA Unit 61398, targeting at least 141 organizations in the United States and other English-speaking countries extending as far back as 2006.
 In the report, Mandiant referred to the espionage unit as "APT1".

 In December 2013, Mandiant was acquired by FireEye for $1 billion.
 In October 2020, the company announced Mandiant Advantage, a subscription-based SaaS platform designed to augment and automate security response teams which combined the threat intelligence gathered by Mandiant and data from cyber incident response engagements; in December, the company investigated a major supply chain attack through SolarWinds software in U.S. government infrastructure.

 In May 2021, Mandiant was contracted to assist in the response to a ransomware incident impacting Colonial Pipeline, a fuel pipeline operator that supplies close to half of the gasoline, diesel, and other fuels to the East Coast of the U.S. In June, the company was spun off FireEye as part of the latter's acquisition by Symphony Technology Group.
 In August, the company acquired Intrigue, which specialized in surface management.

-In 2022, Axios reported that Mandiant reporters identified a pro-China disinformation campaign targeting American voters ahead of the 2022 midterm elections.
+In 2022, Axios reported that Mandiant reporters identified a pro-China disinformation campaign targeting United States voters ahead of the 2022 midterm elections.

 On May 4, 2023, Mandiant announced its integration for MISP, Splunk SIEM and SOAR.

+In March 2024, Mandiant assisted with the investigation of the Snowflake data breach, where Snowflake’s customers were targeted in a massive data theft and extortion campaign.
+Targeted customers included Ticketmaster, Advance Auto Parts, Santander Bank, Neiman Marcus, LendingTree, AT&T, Pure Storage, and Bausch Health.